 The good news (if it’s a rainy day) or bad news (if you were hoping to hang out in chocolate heaven) is that you and your children could very well happily spend an entire day at this museum.

 Although the Musical Instruments Museum owns approximately 9,000 musical instruments, only 1,121 are displayed.
 ONLY 1,121!!
 That means that if you spend 30 seconds in front of each instrument, you’ll need 9 hours and 20 minutes to get around the museum, and as the museum is only open for 7 and a half hours, you simply can’t cover the whole museum even in a whole day!
 Of course, you think, I (and certainly my child!!) would not want to spend a whole day here, but think again!

-The curators have made this a brilliantly enjoyable journey with lots of musical encounters from across the globe and incredible stories about the instruments that have an unexpectedly historical resonance
+The curators have made this a brilliantly enjoyable journey with musical encounters from across the globe and fascinating stories about the instruments that have an unexpectedly historic resonance

 This remarkable museum ranks as one of the best museums in the world as far as MLSF is concerned.
 Not only is it a remarkable and unique collection of many of the world’s musical instruments, but it is all housed in one of Brussel’s Art Nouveau gems.
 Built in 1899 by architect Paul Saintenoy, the property had fallen into some disrepair when it was purchased in 1978 to house the collection.
-And of course there is the stunning restaurant with views out over Brussels and a goodly menu selection.
+And of course there is the stunning restaurant with views out over Brussels and a variety of options on the menu.

 Why go?
-Need I say more?
 Food, art, history and entertainment all in one of Brussel’s architectural gems.
+Need I say any more?

 Who is it best for?
 The whole family – from toddlers through to grandparents